 Since antiquity, the hexagram often appears not frequently in Jewish contexts, apparently as a design motif.
 For instance, in Israel, there’s a stone or rock carrying a hexagram design from the arch of a 3rd-4th-century worship place in the Galilee.
 Typically, the hexagram shape might have been used as an architectural item on synagogues.
 You can find it is places like the Marktkirche at Hanover, cathedrals of Stendal and Brandenburg.
 At Tell Hum, a pentagram of this nature is found in an ancient synagogue.
 In synagogues, the symbol is related to the mezuzah.
 The use of the sign in the Jewish societies may occur as early as in the eleventh century.
 It was used as the design of the carpet content of the well-known Tanakh manuscript, the Leningrad Codex reads 1008.

 The sign also illuminates an ancient Tanakh manuscript dated 1307 that belongs to Rabbi Yosef bar Yehuda ben Marvas held in Toledo, Spain.
 The Turcomans who lived and reigned in Anatolia around the thirteenth century inherited the symbol from the Seljuk Turks.
 As early as the year 1200, Islamic coins from the occupation of Khalif Nasreddin Mahmoud bin Mohammad after the Turkish influence displayed the Star of David on one side and a double-headed eagle on the other corner.
 Above all, the symbol is strongly associated with the freedom of the Jewish people as noticed in Israel’s 1948 Independence Day.

-Today’s post proudly sponsored by Window Tinting San Diego.
+Today’s post proudly sponsored by Main Street Window Company, the best windows charlotte nc has!
 We appreciate your kind support!